Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Multipartite absolute separability

 However, we recall that certifying separability with respect to all bipartitions in the state and its successive reduced matrices does not imply full separability \cite{dur_separability_1999, neven_entanglement_2018}.
 That is to say, certain multipartite states are entangled despite being separable with respect to its bipartitions.
-A paradigmatic example of such states is constructed from unextendible product bases (UPB)~\cite{bennett_unextendible_1999}.
-Biseparable entangled states also exist and have been characterized in the symmetric sector~\cite{augusiak_entangled_2012, tura_four-qubit_2012}.
+Paradigmatic examples of such states can be built from unextendible product bases (UPB)~\cite{bennett_unextendible_1999} or are given by multiqubit PPT entangled states in the symmetric sector~\cite{augusiak_entangled_2012, tura_four-qubit_2012}.

 The previous observation evidences the challenges to certify full separability as a much more stringent condition than biseparability.
-We begin by extending the concept of the Gurvits-Barnum ball [Eq.~\eqref{thm:Gurvits}] to the multipartite setting~\cite{gurvits_better_2005}.
-This norm-based condition represents one of the few known sufficient criteria for full separability, as we discuss below.
+A bound on the exponent of the radius of the multipartite fully separable ball (Gurvits-Barnum) was provided ~\cite{gurvits_better_2005}.
+This norm-based condition represents one of the few known sufficient criteria for full absolute separability.

 \begin{lemma} \cite{gurvits_better_2005} Let $\rho$ be a normalized $N$-qudit state acting on a Hilbert space of total dimension $D=d^{N}$.
 If